livegrep/livegrep/README.md

 ## github integration

-`livegrep` includes a helper driver, `livegrep-github-reindex`, which can automatically update and index selected github repositories.
+`livegrep` includes a helper driver, `livegrep-codehost-reindex`, which can automatically update and index selected GitHub or GitLab repositories.
 To download and index all of my repositories (except for forks), storing the repos in `repos/` and writing `nelhage.idx`, you might run:

-    bazel-bin/cmd/livegrep-github-reindex/livegrep-github-reindex -user=nelhage -forks=false -name=github.com/nelhage -out nelhage.idx
+    bazel-bin/cmd/livegrep-codehost-reindex/livegrep-codehost-reindex -user=nelhage -forks=false -name=github.com/nelhage -out nelhage.idx

 You can now use `nelhage.idx` as an argument to `codesearch -load_index`.